ashishtele/ashishtele.github.io/_posts/2020-12-28-Market_mix_modeling_pycaret.md

 <span style="color:blue"> File -> Settings -> Python Interpreter -> (Package, Version, Latest version) </span>

 2.**load_data()**: I wrote this function to read the data from an Excel file.
 We can read the data in any format.
 There have been a few changes recently for reading the excel files.
-We can also explore the PyCaret through inbuilt datasets using <span style="color:blue> get_data() </span> function.
+We can also explore the PyCaret through inbuilt datasets using <span style="color:blue"> get_data() </span> function.

+3.**setup():**As per the Pycaret documentation, this function initializes the training environment and creates the transformation pipeline.
+We set up the *nornmalize* parameter to *True* to apply *zscore* normalize method.
+Similarly, we set up the *transformation* parameter to *True* to apply *yeo-johnson* transformation to make data more Gaussian-like.
+We apply *Box-cox* transformation to the target variable *Sales*.
+The Box-cox transformation is suitable as our data has strictly positive values.